srivarshan-s/covid-clustering/notes.md

 # **NOTES**

-1. Perform funHDDC again with all the models and change the parameters

-2. Perform tfunHDDC algorithm in a similar fashion to funHDDC

-3. Try out cfunHDDC

-   1. Set alpha from 0.8 to 0.95 with 0.05 increments and also 0.5, 0.6, 0.7

-   2. Try changing alphamin

-   3. Try varying the threshold
+1. If we stay with Bspline we have to tune the cfunHDDC algorithm

+2. Number of outliers for cfunHDDC

+3. Picture that plots curve by curve original vs fourier vs bspline (also repeat with new number)

-   4. This algorithm only works with fourier basis not bspline basis
+4. Play with different number of splines for fourier

-   5. Get the eta value